MJKSabit/microservice-for-beginners/0-auth/README.md

 ## Microservices

 Microservice, a word that is often heard in the tech world.
 You need scalable solution?
-Updrage to microsrevice.
+Upgrade to microservice.
 You need to control individual modules?
 Upgrade to microservice.
-But with less amount of resources available with proper guidelines to truly implement microservice, there is unforeseen headache in all the way.
+But with fewer amount of resources available with proper guidelines to truly implement microservice, there is unforeseen headache in all the way.

 Most of us think microservice as different backend instances running for different module.
 It's just tip of the iceberg.
-There is so much more in this architecture other than splitting the backend into diffenet parts.
+There is much more to this architecture than just splitting the backend into different parts.
 To harness the power of microservice, we need to think in a distributed manner, rather than the traditional approach.
 It includes separation of datasource, interservice communication, managing these individual services, separation of authentication and authorization, and many more.

 In the upcoming series of blog, I will try to explain the common problems that we faced during my time at Pridesys IT Ltd. trying to implement microservice and what are the approaches we followed to overcome that.
 In today's blog, I will try to explain the authentication and authorization process in a microservice architecture for smooth operation.

 ## Auth - Authentication and Authorization

 One of the most common parts of any application is authentication and authorization.
 Authentication is identifying the user who is trying to access the application and authorization is checking if the user has permission to access/modify a resource.
-These two processes ensure system security by contolling what is accessible by whom, and combinedly we will refer these as **auth**.
+These two processes ensure system security by controlling what is accessible by whom, and combinedly we will refer these as **auth**.

 In monolith web architecture, there is usually a middleware/interceptor that is responsible for handling auth and maintaining secured API endpoints.
 For example, using spring security, we might need to use filters to verify one's identity and access at each request.
 HTTP protocol is stateless, that is no information is preserved from one call to another.
 For that reason, everytime before serving a request, authenticity is verified.
 That is true for all kinds of authentication - Basic, Session based or Token based.

 In microservice architecture, services are split up to different services.
-But ensuring security is common part for all of them.
-One might choose to add authentication handling at each services separately, but this is a very bad prectice.
+But ensuring security is a common part for all of them.
+One might choose to add authentication handling at each services separately, but this is a very bad practice.
 One of the core principle of clean coding is DRY.

 >  **DRY** - Don't Repeat Yourself

 If we need to change the implementation / refactor / fix security issues of our auth in future, we need to change code in each and every services, which is not feasible.

-For this reason, typically there exists atleast one service only to handle authentication and authorization.
+For this reason, typically there exists at least one service only to handle authentication and authorization.
 The implementation of this could be as simple as basic auth or complex with many permissions and role-based authentication.
 But the issue that arises with this approach is how other microservices can use that auth service.

 One approach could be using REST API calls from other services to auth service to verify one's identity and access.
 But again, it will involve more complexity that needs to be addressed.
 Every microservice needs to have same kind of code for authentication.
-Moreover, if we use REST API call for interservice communication, there will be redundent auth checkup which will decrease the overall performance of the system.
+Moreover, if we use REST API call for interservice communication, there will be redundent authentication checks which will decrease the overall performance of the system.

-To mitigate thes issues, we divide our domain into two spaces - public and private; and an application gateway is used to conduct communication from public domain to private domain.
+To mitigate these issues, we divide our domain into two spaces - public and private; and an application gateway is used to conduct communication from public domain to private domain.

 | Add Image here demonstrating application gateway |
 | ------------------------------------------------ |